 This is a firm commitment initial public offering of shares of common stock of Twin Vee PowerCats Co.
-We are offering 2,800,000 shares of our common stock.
-We anticipate that the initial public offering price of our shares will be between \$5.00 and \$6.00 per share.
-The underwriters have informed us that the gross proceeds of this offering will not be less than \$15,000,000.
+We are offering 3,000,000 shares of our common stockThe initial public offering price of our shares of common stock is \$6.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our shares of common stock on The Nasdaq Capital Market under the symbol "VEEE."
-No assurance can be given that our application will be approved.
-The closing of this offering is contingent upon the successful listing of our common stock on the Nasdaq Capital Market.
+Our common stock has been approved for listing on The Nasdaq Capital Market under the symbol "VEEE" and will begin trading on July 21, 2021.